Foundation For Allen Schools Funded Classroom Grants at

 It's a Small World-Bolin Multicultural Night

-This grant under Fine Arts Curriculum awarded to Paula Till along with Stacy Palmertree, and Melissa J. Wilson will benefit 600 students this coming year.
+This grant under Fine Arts Curriculum awarded to Paula Till along with Stacy Palmertree, and Melissa J. Wilson will benefit 600 students.

 The Specials Team will work together to create a diverse performance that highlights music, movement, and art from the many cultures represented at Bolin.